Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/02-Description-KNIME.md

  1. Right click and select 'Configure'
  1. Type in the 'Expression' field ```$Image$+$scale_noise$``` to add the image and the noise together
  1. Select the 'New Table' option and type in a nice name like ```noisy_image```
- 1. Select 'DOUBLETYPE' for the Result pixel type
+ 1. Select 'FLOATTYPE' for the Result pixel type
+ 1. Right click and select 'Execute and Open Views'
+ 1. Click the 'Normalize' checkbox to rescale the colors so the contrast in the image is visible (otherwise it shows from -1e30 to 1e30 which makes the whole image gray)

 ## More information about KNIME